seatable/seatable-api-php/doc/establish-the-connection.md

 * `base_app_api_token` API token for the base app to authenticate against.
 * `base_app_name` (optional) Name of the base app (can be given when creating the API token).
 Is verified when given.

+!!! note "Best for Getting Started"

+    :material-star-shooting: New in 0.2.0

+    The `base_app_api_token` is the archetype of the SeaTable _API token_ when it comes to creating and interacting with your own apps and open-up to third-party integrations.
+It is also one of - if not _the_ - easiest to use, administer and manage over time.
+That's why we at SeaTable think this is the best option to get started and get the most out of a SeaTable Base (App).

 ??? info "In the SeaTable API Docs"

     !!! quote "Base API Token"